YottaDB/YDBDoc/ProgGuide/commands.rst

 * YottaDB stores source code in files with standard operating system format; generally the file name is the same as the YottaDB routinename with a default extention or type of .m.
 * An indirection operator and an expression atom evaluating to a list of one or more ZEDIT arguments form a legal argument for a ZEDIT

 If the expression includes a directory, ZEDIT searches only that directory.
 If $ZROUTINES is not null, a ZEDIT command that does not specify a directory uses $ZROUTINES to locate files.
 If $ZROUTINES is equal to an empty string, ZEDIT edits a file in the current working directory.
-For more information on $ZROUTINES, see the appropriate `section in Chapter 8: “Intrinsic Special Variables” <./isv.html#zroutines>`_.
+For more information on $ZROUTINES, refer :ref:`$ZROUTINES section <zroutines-isv>`.

 When the argument to a ZEDIT includes a file or path name, $ZSOURCE maintains that as a default for ZEDIT and ZLINK.
-For more information on $ZSOURCE see the `appropriate section in Chapter 8: “Intrinsic Special Variables” <./isv.html#zsource>`_.
+For more information on $ZSOURCE, refer :ref:`zsource-isv`.

 ++++++++++++++++++
 Examples of ZEDIT